Black Nova Scotians: 19th century

-In 1808, George Prévost authorized a Black regiment to be formed in the colony under captain Silas Hardy and Col. Christopher Benson.
+In 1808, George Prevost authorized a Black regiment to be formed in the colony under captain Silas Hardy and Col. Christopher Benson.

 War of 1812

 Gabriel Hall, in the only known image of a black refugee from the War of 1812.

 The next major migration of Black people into Nova Scotia occurred between 1813 and 1815.
-Black Refugees from the United States settled in many parts of Nova Scotia including Hammonds Plains, Beechville, Lucasville and Africville.
+Black Refugees from the United States settled in many parts of Nova Scotia including Hammonds Plains, Preston, Beechville, Lucasville and Africville.

 Canada was not suited to the large-scale plantation agriculture practiced in the southern United States, and slavery became increasingly rare.
 In 1793, in one of the first acts of the new Upper Canadian colonial parliament, slavery was abolished.
 It was all but abolished throughout the other British North American colonies by 1800, and was illegal throughout the British Empire after 1834.
 This made Canada an attractive destination for those fleeing slavery in the United States, such as American minister Boston King.